 The concept of a prohibition or ban treaty received much attention.
 It would set forth basic obligations of non-use and non-possession while leaving to later negotiation, within or outside the prohibition treaty framework, issues relating to elimination of nuclear arms.
 The attraction, for many, of a prohibition treaty is that if necessary it could be negotiated and brought into force without nuclear-armed states.
 In this scenario, it would serve a function of entrenching norms of non-use of nuclear weapons and nuclear disarmament, and also catalyze and channel both popular and governmental pressure for achievement of a world free of nuclear weapons.
-In particular, it could also exert pressure on states in nuclear alliances to become more proactive in pushing for complete nuclear disarmament, or to modify their alliance role (depending on the treaty's terms), or leave the alliance entirely, so as to become a party to the treaty.
+In particular, it could serve to unite the regional nuclear weapon free zones into a potent collective political actor.
+It could also exert pressure on states in nuclear alliances to become more proactive in pushing for complete nuclear disarmament, or to modify their alliance role (depending on the treaty's terms), or leave the alliance entirely, so as to become a party to the treaty.